-In the beginning I thought I’d be bothered by it.
-But after a few minuted I was totally used to it and it was actually interesting to see what certain words are in Malay (they use the same alphabet, so I was able to read it).
+In the beginning, I thought I’d be bothered by it.
+But, after a few minutes, I was totally used to it and it was actually interesting to see what certain words are in Malay (they use the same alphabet, so I was able to read it).

-But it wasn’t just the language difference that I noticed from American/Canadian movie theaters.
+That being said, it wasn’t just the language difference that I noticed from American/Canadian movie theaters.
 It was also the vast variety of options for food and beverages.
-Of course there was the usual popcorn, soda and nachos (although most of the popcorn was caramelized like I know it from Germany, yum!).
+Of course, there was the usual popcorn, soda and nachos (although most of the popcorn was caramelized like I know and love it from Germany, yum!).

-Next to that, one could also get frozen yogurt, bubble tea, different kinds of shakes, fried fish and squid fast food, hot dogs, and chocolate covered everything (from bananas and other fruits to cookies etc..)
+Next to that, one could also get frozen yogurt, bubble tea, different kinds of shakes, fried fish, squid fast food, hot dogs, and chocolate covered everything (from bananas and other fruits to cookies etc...)

-And among all these I suddenly caught a glimpse of a hidden gem: Les Macarons de Valérie
+Among all these I suddenly caught a glimpse of a hidden gem: Les Macarons de Valérie!

 I almost walked by without noticing, but then the realization hit me: an entire stall selling nothing but heavenly, mouth-watering macarons.
 It is such a cute little place and beautifully designed.
 I felt like I just walked into a Parisian Cafe (although I have never been to Paris).

 I haven’t mastered macaron making myself yet.
-Which was just the more reason to indulge in one of these goody goodnesses.
-It is a tough decision with awesome flavors like lemon meringue tart, creme de menthe, Japanese matcha, butter caramel & sea salt or chrysanthemum & white chocolate and lots more to choose from.
+Which was all the more reason to indulge in one of these goody goodnesses.
+It is a tough decision with all the awesome flavors like lemon meringue tart, creme de menthe, Japanese matcha, butter caramel & sea salt, chrysanthemum & white chocolate and lots more to choose from.

-One of their special July flavors is The ‘Snickers’ Bar, so I had one of them.
+One of their special July flavors is “Snickers’ Bar,” so I decided to have one of those.
 The filling was a luscious thick layer of what tasted like salted dulce de leche with a chocolate center in between two crunchy, sweet shells.
 I think one was a chocolate shell while the other was peanut flavored.

 For her chocolate and peanut macaron shells you will need: